microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 #User Telemetry with Application Insights

-The marketing team has expressed interest in the behavior of users across the PartsUnlimited website for how to best market the products, especially how popular the applications is and where the users live.
+The marketing team has expressed interest in the behavior of users across the PartsUnlimited website for how to best market the products, especially how popular the web application is and where the users live.
 The development team would like to know which browsers and operating systems that most users browse to the site from to target better user experiences.

-Using the out-of-box telemetry for Application Insights (and custom telemetry already in the PartsUnlimited website), the teams will be able to find out how people use the application and gain insights into the goals that they will need to achieve.
+Using the out-of-box telemetry for Application Insights, the teams will be able to find out how people use the application and gain insights into the goals that they will need to achieve.

 In this lab, you will learn about setting up Application Insights and inserting the snippet of code for usage tracking into a web application to gain further insight into how users are behaving towards your web application.